viniarck/wasmtime-ex/README.md

 end
 ```

-This package is still under heavy development, I'd recommend you to wait for the `0.2.0` release since the core API might still change, feel free to explore it in the meantime.
-Enjoy!

 ## Usage

 In this example, the Wasm module is compiled, instantiated and a host function is called and imported from Elixir: